minkcho/mal2d/README.md

 # Mal2d: 2d based Deep Learning Model for Malware Detection using Black and White Binary Image

-Updated: The log files have been added.
+* Updated: The log files have been added.

-Updated: The source files have been added.
+* Updated: The source files have been added.

-Updated: The data files have been uploaded.
-Here is the link : https://drive.google.com/open?id=1Jyi_5OAXt-FlBR9LtKKv1IzZmZYSULEW (It's about ~13GB)
+* Updated: The data files have been uploaded.

+    * Data Files link : https://drive.google.com/open?id=1Jyi_5OAXt-FlBR9LtKKv1IzZmZYSULEW (It's about ~13GB)

 # Training Data #